technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 ## Page (`src/pages/{page}`)

-Every page contains everything that is rendered inside of a document.
+Every page renders the entire document.
 It is designed to use features and connect them.
 It is an interoperability layer between the features.
 A change on one page should never break a different page.

 ### Must not